TeamMGE/GenomeBioinformaticsCourse/_episodes/70-COOI.md

 > ## Excercise
 >
-> How many peaks can you observe in the k-mer distribution plit?
+> How many peaks can you observe in the k-mer distribution plot?
 What does this suggest with respect to the ploidy of the isolate you analyzed?
 What is the average k-mer coverage for each of the peaks?
 Based on this observations, do you conclude that the isolate very heterozygous?
 >
 >> ## Solution
 >>